saman-barakat/saman-barakat.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Parameter Dependencies
-  - Computational Linguistics
+  - REST APIs
-  - Information Retrieval
+  - Software Engineering
 label: Follow me on Twitter

 # Education to show in About widget